percwg/perc-wg/double/draft-ietf-perc-double.md

   transform.

-* Assign the key and salt values for the outer (hop-by-hop) transform to the second half of the key and salt for the double transfrom.
+* Assign the key and salt values for the outer (hop-by-hop) transform to the second half of the key and salt for the double transform.

 Obviously, if the Media Distributor is to be able to modify header fields but not decrypt the payload, then it must have cryptographic